kashkan10/kashkan10.github.io/index.md

 Intermediate
 ## Education
 2013-2017
 Belarusian State University, department of Mechanics and Mathematics, Bachelor’s degree in Web-programming and Internet Technologies.
 ## Additional Education
-August 2017-
-September 2017
+August 2017-September 2017
 Software testing in the IT Academy Stormnet
 During the course I had practice with:
-Jira
+- Jira
-SQL
+- SQL
-Functional web testing
+- Functional web testing
-Checklists creation
+- Checklists creation
-Test cases creation
+- Test cases creation

 ## Welcome to GitHub Pages